 Turkish coffee, also known as Greek coffee or Arabic coffee, is made from Arabica beans that are very finely ground.
 Some also grind in cardamom along with the coffee beans, imparting floral, spicy, and citrus notes when brewed.
 The cardamom makes Turkish coffee even better in my opinion.
 Turkish coffee is enjoyed in many Middle Eastern and European countries, such as Turkey, Greece, Lebanon, Iran, and Egypt.
-Many will serve traditional shortbread cookies (kahk) or baklava with Turkish coffee.
+Many will serve Egyptian shortbread cookies (kahk) or pistachio baklava with Turkish coffee.

 How do you make Turkish coffee?